slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Create a culture that rewards killing ideas.
 Nobody gets fired.
 In fact, people get praised when we kill something, we saved a lot of money.
 - Do things manually at first.
 Don’t scale your team/product until you have built something people want.
 Only after you are over running your ability to do things manually you do have to worry about automation.
 - Focus on revenue generating activities: if it is not going to earn you money, then don’t do it or outsource them so you have more time to work on your cash flow.
 - Deliver a little bit more than expected.
-That'll help to get you some recommendations.
+That’ll help to get you some recommendations.
 - Say «no» to nasty, time consuming and time wasting clients.
 Fire customers that cause you to much stress or that cost too much to service.
 - Entrepreneurs are more risk averse than general population.
 Budget pessimistically using the worst case scenario.
 - There’s the myth that failure makes you a better entrepreneur.
 This is false.
 Study your failures.